Latest: The new Highways & ByWays edition is under the menu ‘Local Newsletter’. Lots of local information and a good read!

 The community is located to the East of Chester consisting of a diverse mixture of 1,200 modern homes, old cottages, gated developments and country piles.
 Around 2,500 residents.
 Many commute by the excellent motorway links to Manchester and Liverpool whose airports are only 30 minutes away.
 The London rail service takes 2 hours 12 minutes.

 We have three fine pub restaurants to choose from; Trout Fishery, Shop and Post Office, and a regular bus service.
-Our Village Hall is a popular meeting place which hosts events and has a bar, and modern meeting and kitchen facilities.
+Our Village Hall is a popular meeting place which hosts events and has a bar, with modern meeting and kitchen facilities.
 The area is surrounded by grazing land with farming being a traditional activity.

 We benefit by being close (2km) to Chester but far enough away to be rural.
 The primary school is typical of a small village community and achieves excellent grades.
 A quality B&B is in the centre of the village with larger hotels close by.